akioweh/EducationPerfected/README.md

 ### Load Word/Answer List (`Alt + R`)
 Before each task, Education Perfect provides a list of words and corresponding translations.
 This script utilizes the information from that screen to learn the answers for each question.
 **For it to correctly answer all questions, make sure to press `Alt + R` on the word list screen before each new task to refresh the word list.
-Also note that sometimes the whole page doesn't load, so you need to scroll through all the questions first.
-This only happens with comparatively large lists.**
+Also note that for large lists sometimes the whole page doesn't load, so you need to scroll through all the questions first.**

 ### Semi-Manual Answer (`Alt + A`)
 Finds answers for each question and copies it to your clipboard.
 You can then simply press `ctrl/cmd + v` to paste it into the answer box.
 Press `Alt + A` in the questions screen to start the auto-answering.